feydor/coolmidi/Readme.md

 java -jar coolmidi.jar <TEST_MIDI>

 # To native executable (in x64 Native Tools CMD Prompt for VS)
+# NOTE: This won't actually run without JAVA_HOME because of some wierd reflection going on in the Java Midi Receiver ???
 set JAVA_HOME="/path/to/GRAALVM/"

 cd out/production/cool-midi-proto